 We love cast iron cookware.
 It's strong, it's dependable, and it's a great addition to your kitchen.
 Chefs have been cooking with cast iron for centuries, and we love to continue that tradition!

 Cast iron does need a little care and attention for it to last but treat your cast iron well, and it can last longer than a lifetime.
-Once you figure out how to properly season your cast iron, storing cast iron properly is naturally the next step in learning to care for your cast iron!
+Once you figure out how to season cast iron, storing cast iron properly is naturally the next step in learning to care for your cast iron!

-Any budding chef needs a solid selection of cast iron cookware in their kitchen.
-Pans, skillets, griddles, or woks.
+Any budding chef needs a solid selection of cast iron cookware in their kitchen: Pans, skillets, griddles, or woks.
 Cast iron comes in a fantastic array of shapes and sizes to suit all your cookery needs.

 But cast iron cookware is heavy and bulky, so you need to think about where you're going to be storing it.
 Proper cast iron storage should keep your cookware in top shape for your next cooking session; it should stop it from rusting and exponentially prolong its lifespan!

 Where exactly you store your cast iron will depend on your kitchen layout, the space you have available, and how much cooking equipment you need to keep safe.
 Here are a few tips:

 Always try and create a dedicated storage space for your cast iron.
 That way, you know you have a safe, secure, and dry spot for it to be kept when it's not being cooked with.

 Cabinets and cupboards are the most obvious choice when considering how to store cast iron.
 Every kitchen has them, and as long as it's not directly next to or underneath the sink, it should be dry enough to store cast iron cookware.